utkuozbulak/adaptive-segmentation-mask-attack/README.md

   No (probably, depending on your model/input).
 At least the attack itself (adaptive_attack.py) should not require major modifications on its logic.

  ## Citation
-If you find the code in this repository relevant to your research, consider citing our paper.
+If you find the code in this repository useful for your research, consider citing our paper.
 Also, feel free to use any visuals available here.

     @article{ozbulak2019impact,
         author = {Utku Ozbulak and